 (Major writers) Morning ware, 6th generation Matsubayashi Toyosai (Uji City), Bizen 6th surname kiln, 26th generation Momosuke Himura (Bizen City), Hagi ware 13th generation Tobei Hihara, Takao Hihara (Bizen City) ・ Hagi Ware Kiln ・ Takatori Yaki 15s Hiroi Miraku ・ Hisaaki (Fukuoka City)

 The tea ceremony at Tokyo Tower is not a so-called formal tea room.
-Therefore, we offer this plan as a space where customers who do not know the tea ceremony can feel free to participate.
-There are no items to bring in advance, and chairs are also available at the tea ceremony, so even those who have a large number of seiza can participate in the event with peace of mind.
+Therefore, we offer this plan as a space where customers who doesn't have any previous experience with the tea ceremony can feel free to participate.
+You don't need to bring any material or to wear special clothes, in addition seats are available so you can enjoy the ceremony even if you can't sit in seiza (traditional way of sitting in Japan).

-In addition, explanations in foreign languages (English, French, Spanish) are also available, so foreign tourists who are related to the tea ceremony can enjoy it.
+Explanations in foreign languages (English, French, Spanish) are available, so foreign tourists who are interested in the tea ceremony can enjoy it.

 Muneyuki Mori (Associate Professor Urasenke Tea Ceremony, President of Our Historical Materials Office and Deputy Director of Sales Department)